iamtrask/PyAono/README.md

    2. `sk`(`secret_key`)

 ## TODO:
-Tweak to homomorphic functions to support rotated or updated ciphertexts. <br/>
+- [x] Tweaks to homomorphic functions to support rotated or updated ciphertexts. <br/>
-Taking care of negative errors by mapping ciphertext to a symmteric group before decryption
+- [ ] Taking care of negative errors by mapping ciphertext to a symmteric group before decryption. <br />